matthewroot/root-readme/README.md

 ### Chapter 1: NOVA

 * I grew up outside of Washington, DC in a nice corner of Northern Virginia.
 * In my youth, I spent a lot of my time playing soccer and videogames and reading.
-My Dad worked for DOD so we had a computer in my house about as early as I can remember.
+My Dad worked for DoD so we had a computer in my house about as early as I can remember.
 * I first began writing code at the age of 12 because I wanted to build a website for my Diablo guild.
 It had a lot of animated .gifs and I thought it was the coolest.
 * In high school, I was fortunate that my school had computer science courses and I began programming in C++ in 10th grade.
 I talked my mom into getting two whiteboards for my bedroom so I could plan out programs at home.
 * I played lacrosse for a state championship-winning team and made All-State playing bass clarinet.